andrewgdotcom/frith/README.md

 You can then use gpg normally.

-If you saved your subkeys to a flash disk, you can install them on your everyday computer and continue from there (remembering that this does not protect your subkeys from theft, but at least your primary key is safe...).
+If you saved your subkeys to a flash disk, you can install them on your everyday computer and continue from there.
+This does not protect your subkeys from theft, but your primary key is safe, and you can revoke and replace the subkeys more easily than replacing your entire key.
 With GnuPG, this is done using:

 ```
 gpg --import FILENAME